Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Conclusion

 \section{Conclusion}

-To summarize, the main contributions of this work have been theoretical motivation for an extreme case of Mixup training (Midpoint Mixup), as well as an optimization analysis separating the learning dynamics of a 2-layer convolutional network trained using Midpoint Mixup and empirical risk minimization.
+To summarize, the main contributions of our work have been theoretical motivation for an extreme case of Mixup training (Midpoint Mixup), as well as an optimization analysis separating the learning dynamics of a 2-layer convolutional network trained using Midpoint Mixup and empirical risk minimization.
 Our results show that, for a class of data distributions satisfying the property that there are multiple, dependent features correlated with each class in the data, Midpoint Mixup can outperform ERM (both theoretically and empirically) in learning these features.

-We hope that the ideas introduced in the theory can be a useful building block for future theoretical investigations into Mixup and related methods in the context of training neural networks.
+In proving these results, we have also shown along the way that Midpoint Mixup can be a useful theoretical lens in the study of Mixup, and exhibits several nice properties that may be of independent interest.
+Our results also raise a number of questions for future work.
+Namely, our work has only scratched the surface of exploring empirical properties of Midpoint Mixup, and there is much to be done in trying to understand how Midpoint Mixup is able to train so quickly in non-asymptotic settings.
+Additionally, it is natural to consider how our techniques for analyzing Midpoint Mixup can be extended to optimization analyses for Mixup using more general distributions, or even modified versions of Mixup.

+Finally, we observe that, due to the mostly theoretical nature of this work, we do not anticipate any direct misuses of our findings or negative broader impacts.